ucgmsim/workflow/wiki/Using-Workflow.md

 # NeSI and Workflow Infrastructure

 [NeSI](https://www.nesi.org.nz/) is the New Zealand eScience Infrastructure organisation.
 NeSI provides a national platform of shared high-performance computing tools and eResearch services.
-NeSI provides two platforms we make extensive use of:
+NeSI owns two platforms we make extensive use of:

 - **The Maui Supercomputer:** This is a specialised Cray supercomputer.
 Initially targeted for [NIWA's](https://niwa.co.nz/) weather modelling needs, it is also available for researchers to run large-scale simulations.